 Movies to watch / Trainspotting and Braveheart

-Great books to read / kidnapped (Stevenson) or Tje prime of Miss Jean Broody and sunset song
+Great books to read / kidnapped (Stevenson) or The prime of Miss Jean Broody and sunset song … and Doctor Jelyll and Mister Hyde

 Edinburgh